Transfer of merit: Description

 Merit (puṇya, puñña) is a concept considered fundamental to Buddhist ethics.
 It is a beneficial and protective force which accumulates as a result of good deeds, acts, or thoughts.
-Merit-making is important to Buddhist practice: merit brings good and agreeable results, determines the quality of the next life and contributes to a person's growth towards enlightenment.
-Apart from the concept of merit, in Mahāyāna pariṇāmanā is also associated with the concept of 'roots of virtue' (kuśala-mūla).
+Merit-making is important to Buddhist practice: merit brings good and agreeable results, determines the quality of the next life, and contributes to a person's growth towards enlightenment.
+Alongside the concept of merit, in Mahāyāna, pariṇāmanā is also associated with the concept of 'roots of virtue' (kuśala-mūla).

 Transferring merit is a widespread custom in all Buddhist countries, Mahāyāna, Vajrayāna and Theravāda, and is often practiced at ceremonies and festivals in honor of the dead.

 Transferring merit to another person, usually deceased relatives, is simply done by a mental wish.
 Despite the word transfer, the merit of the giver is in no way decreased during such an act.
 The traditional metaphor is a candle used to light another candle, of which the light does not diminish in the process.

 The merit transferred cannot always be received, however.
 According to early Buddhist texts, if dead relatives are reborn in a place that is too high or too low, as a deva (deity), as a human, as an animal or in hell, they cannot receive the merit.
 They can only receive the merit if they are born as pretas, that is, spirits or ghosts.
 They must also be able to sympathize with the meritorious act.
 The transfer of merit is thus connected with the idea of rejoicing.
 If the relatives do not receive the merit, however, the very act of transferring merit will still be meritorious for the giver himself.